Oranjestad Travel Guide

 Oranjestad Architecture © Goran Ingman

 Aruba's capital, Oranjestad, is the first stop for most visitors.
 Its small harbour, once reserved for schooners and fishing boats, now attracts cruise ships from all over the world, and the island's Queen Beatrix airport is located just south of the city.
 Despite the thousands of tourists that pour into the town it has managed to retain its traditional charm.

 A highlight in Oranjestad is the Archaeological Museum, with exhibits on Aruba's original Arawak inhabitants and, in the restored 18th-century Fort Zoutman, the Museo Arubano displays Aruba's pre-European and colonial eras.
 The Numismatic Museum has a large collection of coins from over 400 countries, many salvaged from shipwrecks in the surrounding area.
-The fort itself is one of Oranjestad's most popular attractions, and built in 1796, it played a pivotal role in battles between Curaçao and British troops in 1803.
+The fort itself is one of Oranjestad's most popular attractions, built in 1796.
+It played a pivotal role in battles between Curaçao and British troops in 1803.
 In the late 1800s, the Willem III tower (named after the Dutch king at the time) was added to act as a lighthouse.